dasayan05/dasayan05.github.io/_posts/blog-tut/2020-09-08-differentiable-programming.md

 If you look at the program at a glance, you would notice that the whole program is almost entirely written in native Julia using structure (`struct Point`), built-in function (`norm()`, `convert()`), memory access constructs (`δp.x`, `δp.y`) etc. The only usage of Zygote is that `Zygote.gradient()` call in the heart of the loop.
 BTW, I omitted the operator overloading functions for space restrictions.

-I am not showing the IR codes for this one; you are free to execute `@code_llvm` and `@code_adjoint` on the function implicitly defined using the `do .. end`.
+I am not showing the IR codes for this one; you are free to execute `@code_ir` and `@code_adjoint` on the function implicitly defined using the `do .. end`.
 One thing I would like to show is the execution speed and my earlier argument about "precompilation".
 The time measuring macro (`@time`) shows this

 ```
  11.764279 seconds (26.50 M allocations: 1.342 GiB, 4.58% gc time)